-- When an app on your phone updated, did it maintain a consistent behavior?
+- When an app on your phone updated, did it maintain a consistent behaviour?
 If not, did you like this inconsistency?
-Was it an improvement on previous behavior or did you consider it to be a bug?
+Was it an improvement on the previous behaviour or did you consider it to be a bug?

 ✓ (Task 14) White & Black Box Testing